jericrealubit/CodeSmells/README.md

 * Lazy class
 * Dead code

-Start by identifying the smells and then slowly refactor the code.
+Start by identifying the smells and then slowly refactoring the code.
 Remember to keep the tests passing at all times during the refactor.
 It's ok to revert back to a previous working state at any moment.